William II of Sicily: Regency of his mother

 William was born in Palermo to William I and Margaret of Navarre.
 At the age of twelve his father died, and he was placed under the regency of his mother.
 In 1171 he was declared adult and until then the government was controlled first by the chancellor Stephen du Perche (1166–1168), cousin of Margaret, and then by Walter Ophamil, archbishop of Palermo, and Matthew of Ajello, the vice-chancellor.
+The regency inherited a kingdom whose mainland administration still depended on overlapping aristocratic, judicial, and military structures rather than a fully uniform central apparatus.

 In 1168, du Perche was overthrown by a coup, while the revolts claimed that William was murdered and du Perche planned to have his brother marry Constance, aunt of William who was confined to Santissimo Salvatore, Palermo as a nun from childhood due to a prediction that "her marriage would destroy Sicily", to claim the throne, despite the existence of Henry, Prince of Capua brother of William.

 Marriage and alliances

 An effort by Bertrand II, archbishop of Trani, to negotiate the hand of Byzantine Princess Maria for William yielded no fruit and led to his breaking up with Byzantine Emperor Manuel I Comnenus in 1172.
 In 1173, the Emperor Frederick Barbarossa proposed William's marriage with his daughter, Beatrice, but William refused to offend the pope.

 In the same year the death of Henry, Prince of Capua marked a potential succession crisis: it was said that William II had Constance, the last legitimate heir to the throne, appointed heir and sworn fealty in 1174, but she remained confined in her monastery.
+By this stage, the succession question had implications not only for the royal household but also for the balance of power across the mainland provinces, where counties, lordships, and offices remained politically consequential prizes.

 In 1174 and 1175 William made treaties with Genoa and Venice and his marriage in February 1177 with Joan, daughter of King Henry II of England and Duchess Eleanor of Aquitaine, marks his high position in European politics.
 Although Joan produced no surviving heir, William showed no intention to annul the marriage.

 In July 1177, William sent a delegation of Archbishop Romuald II of Salerno and Count Roger of Andria to sign the Treaty of Venice with the Emperor.
 In 1184, he released 30-year-old Constance from convent, engaged her to the Emperor's son, the future Emperor Henry VI to secure the peace, and married her off on January 1186, causing a general oath to be taken to her as his heir presumptive.
 This step, of great consequence to the Norman realm, was possibly taken that William might devote himself to foreign conquests, or aiming to prevent Tancred, Count of Lecce, an illegitimate cousin of William, to claim the throne.

 Monreale Cathedral, built during William's II reign.
 William and his parents are buried there.